Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 ---

-### Hypothesis 2: Married and owns apartment
+### Hypothesis 2: Married and owns an apartment

 **User Traits**
 This kind of people will watch TV more frequently with family.

 Typical scenes include watching dramas with their loved ones; watching movies; watching cartoons with children, watching news with the elderly, etc.

 The role acts as a link between family members, the content format is more suitable for multiple people to watch, meaning mainly entertainment content such as movies and TV shows